tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
     struct {
-       ECHConfigs retry_configs;
+       ECHConfigList retry_configs;
     } ServerECH;
 ~~~

 retry_configs
-: An ECHConfigs structure containing one or more ECHConfig structures, in decreasing order of preference, to be used by the client in subsequent connection attempts.
+: An ECHConfigList structure containing one or more ECHConfig structures, in decreasing order of preference, to be used by the client in subsequent connection attempts.
 These are known as the server's "retry configurations".